 Throughout chapter 23, Joash is referred to as "the king."
 It may be helpful to your readers to occasionally add "King Joash" or "Joash the king" to make his identity explicit.
-(See: Assumed Knowledge and Implicit Information)
+(See: Assumed Knowledge and Implicit Information (p.874)) (See: Assumed Knowledge and Implicit Information (p.874))

 with his weapon in his hand

-ULT

-10 And he stationed all the people, and each, his weapon in his hand, from the right side of the house to the left side of the house, at the altar and at the house, about the king all around.

 This means they were ready to fight.
 See how you translated a similar phrase in 2 Chronicles 23:7.

 the king's son

 Here "king" refers to Joash's father.
 Alternate translation: "Joash, the son of the king"

 put the crown on him

 This is a symbolic act to show that they are making him king.
-(See: Symbolic Action)
+(See: Symbolic Action (p.979)) (See: Symbolic Action (p.979))

-ULT

-11 And they brought out the son of the king, and they placed on him the crown and the testimony.
-And they made him king.
-And Jehoiada and his sons anointed him.
-And they said, "May the king live!"

 gave him the covenant decrees

 The symbolic act of giving him a scroll with the decrees shows that they expect him to obey them.
 It is unclear if these decrees were a portion of the law of Moses, or a separate set of rules for kings to obey.
-Alternate translation: "presented to him the covenant decrees that he should obey" (See: Symbolic Action)
+Alternate translation: "presented to him the covenant decrees that he should obey" (See: Symbolic Action (p.979)) (See: Symbolic Action (p.979))

 anointed him

 This was a symbolic act to show that he was chosen by God to be the king.
-(See: Symbolic Action)
+(See: Symbolic Action (p.979)) (See: Symbolic Action (p.979))

 Long live the king

-"May the king live a long life"
+Alternate translation: "May the king live a long life"

 (There are no notes for this verse.)

-ULT

-12 And Athaliah heard the sound of the people running and praising the king, and she came to the people at the house of Yahweh.

 behold

 This alerts the reader that the following information is very important.

 standing by his pillar at the entrance

 The relationship between the king and this particular pillar at the temple entrance is unclear.

 All the people of the land

 This is a generalization to show that many people participated in the event.
-Alternate translation: "A very large number of the people of the land" (See: Hyperbole)
+Alternate translation: "A very large number of the people of the land" (See: Hyperbole (p.929)) (See: Hyperbole (p.929))

 Athaliah tore her clothes

 This was a symbolic action to show her great distress.
-(See: Symbolic Action)
+(See: Symbolic Action (p.979)) (See: Symbolic Action (p.979))

 Treason!
 Treason!